7 sure-fire ways to demonstrate marketing ROI to your agency’s clients

 The ratio you and your client settle on will help you develop reasonable goals.
 However, to set yourself or your agency apart, ensure you surpass the goal.
 It will earn you a good reputation and more clients.

 Customer Lifetime Value (CLV) is the value a business derives from maintaining a customer throughout their life.
-CLV will help you identify your most valuable repeat clients, which you do by convincing them of your value.
+CLV will help you and your client identify the most profitable segments to keep pursuing.

-Most clients do not take advantage of this fact as much as they should, so it is your responsibility to encourage it by showing repeat purchases’ impact on the revenue.
+Most of the clients don’t track their CLV, so it is your responsibility to encourage it by showing repeat purchases’ impact on the revenue.
 For this, you need to separate the revenue from first-time purchases and repeat purchases.

 You can use this formula to calculate your clients’ CLV: